gsbdarc/intro_to_yens_2024/docs/4_running_code.md

 We use Linux module system to load the software into your current environment.
 Linux modules are used on research servers.
 The advantage of the module system is that as a system user you do not need to install the software yourself nor do you need to mess with setting up the paths correctly.
 You simply load it and unload it in your current session and the correct paths get added to your environment variables.

+{: .note }
-For software like
-Python, R and Julia, etc the user still needs to install their own libraries or packages.
-We will go over the details of how to install packages later in this course.
+For software like Python, R and Julia, etc the user still needs to install their own libraries or packages.

+We will go over the details of how to install packages later today.

 Another advantage of the module system is that several versions of the same sofware can coexist and if your research uses a specific version of software you can stick with it even though the newer versions of that software exist.

 ### See available software